-Here are some of the activities included in our broad definition of the arts and culture sector:
+Here are some of the activities included in our broad definition of the cultural sector:

-- Heritage: historic buildings, botanic gardens, landscape trusts, historic towns, archaeology, heritage crafts and more.
+- Heritage: historic buildings, botanic gardens, landscape trusts, historic towns, archaeology, or heritage crafts…

-- Archives and Libraries: public libraries, specialist libraries, civic archives and more.
+- Archives and Libraries: public libraries, specialist libraries, or civic archives…

-- Wellbeing and participatory practice: arts for health, nature-based therapists, socially engaged arts, disability arts and more.
+- Wellbeing and participatory practice: arts for health, nature therapy, socially engaged arts, disability arts…